simeoncloud/docs/reporting.md

 - Hover your mouse over the **Baseline Compliance Report** dataset > Click on the **refresh** icon

 ## Building custom reports
-Simeon will pre-install reports, but users are encouraged to create their own reports with the data in the Simeon Sync Power BI dataset.
-To do so follow instructions here https://learn.microsoft.com/en-us/power-bi/connect-data/create-dataset-log-analytics#create-a-dataset-from-log-analytics
+Simeon includes a **Baseline and Compliance report** and **Summary of Detected changes report** by default.
+Users are encouraged to create their own custom reports with the data in the Simeon Sync Power BI dataset.
+To create custom reports, [follow these instructions](https://learn.microsoft.com/en-us/power-bi/connect-data/create-dataset-log-analytics#create-a-dataset-from-log-analytics).

-From here, you can build a Power BI report that meets your needs.

 ## Uninstall Power BI Reporting